GENERALBYTESCOM/batm_test_public/README.md

 - Communication with the ATTT server is only possible using unique client certificates issued by GB.
 - Certificates must be physically uploaded to each terminal using a FAT32-formatted USB flash drive.

+> [!NOTE]
-> **Note:** A FAT32-formatted USB flash drive is required to upload certificate to the terminal during activation.
+> A FAT32-formatted USB flash drive is required to upload certificate to the terminal during activation.

 - The ATTT system has been independently security audited.